 Either way, it takes more than a snide comment here or there to put them off from making their own style choices and decisions.

 It’s safe to say that men with long hair aren’t afraid of criticism.
-They either ignore it or they feed off of it.
+They either ignore it or feed off of it.

 They enjoy the freedom of having long hair and are happy with their own contentment as well as the praise of those who do like it.